AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/disp-overview.md

 This message indicates that your configuration has the deprecated version 1 layout, containing a complete Apache configuration and files with `ams_` prefixes.
-While this is still supported for backward compatibility you should switch to the new layout.
+While this is still supported for backward compatibility, you should switch to the new layout.

 ## Local validation of dispatcher configuration syntax so that apache httpd can start {#local-validation}